Great Britain

 Fruit market and Humber Street

-Hull’s cultural hub, the Humber Street Market is more than just a place to shop – although if it’s retail therapy you’re in search of, then look no further!
-Characterised by a collection of market stalls, street food vans, live acoustic music, and tasty food and drink, this unique area has a bit of everything if you’ve got a leisurely afternoon free to spend browsing.
+One thing to do in Hull City Centre you cannot miss is Hull’s cultural hub, the Humber Street Market.
+This is more than just a place to shop – although if it’s retail therapy you’re in search of, then look no further!
+A great example of a fun thing to do in Hull which the whole family will enjoy, the market is characterised by a collection of market stalls, street food vans, live acoustic music, and tasty food and drink, this unique area has a bit of everything if you’ve got a leisurely afternoon free to spend browsing.

 The Fruit Market, open all day every day, is always a vibrant hive of activity.
-Located between the river and city centre, this is the perfect place to stop off after a morning perusing the Museums Quarter.
-Historical tell us that local fruit was sold in this area as early as the 16th century, and this rich cultural history has been celebrated by the City of Culture status granted to the city in 2017, with lots of events and festivals being hosted here in recent years.
+A fun and free place to visit in Hull, it is located between the river and city centre, this is the perfect place to stop off after a morning perusing the Museums Quarter.
+History tells us that local fruit was sold in this area as early as the 16th century, and this rich cultural history has been celebrated by the City of Culture status granted to the city in 2017, with lots of events and festivals being hosted here in recent years.

 The Deep

 One of the UK’s biggest and most spectacular aquariums with over 3500 creatures, The Deep is the perfect place to visit as a family.
 The world’s only ‘submarium’, this unique structure created a bold, pioneering image to kick-start city-wide regeneration in 2002.
-The Deep is also a national centre for marine research with the staff marine biologists looking after the animals and conducting research into the marine environment.
+The Deep is a fun place to go in Hull as it is also a national centre for marine research with the staff marine biologists looking after the animals and conducting research into the marine environment.

 Not just your ordinary aquarium, here you can explore over 4 billion years of ocean history up to the present day and discover how life came to be on Earth.
-With fun, interactive exhibitions like the underwater viewing tunnel or following Slimon the snail on a quest through the slime, this is the ideal family destination when visiting Hull.
+With fun, interactive exhibitions like the underwater viewing tunnel this is the ideal family destination when visiting Hull.
+It is also a great thing to do in Hull with toddlers when you follow Slimon the snail on a quest through the slime.
+With this visit you don’t need to worry about the weather making it a top favourite rainy thing to do in Hull.

 Mother and child visiting an aquarium